Canvasbird/canvasboard/contribution.md

 4. push the branch to your forked repository using:
     `git push origin <your_branch_name>`

-4. Go to your github forked repository and make the PR using the pushed branch.
-Also make sure you don't have any merge conflicts while opening a PR.
+4. Go to your github forked repository and make the Pull Request using the pushed branch.
+Also make sure you don't have any merge conflicts while opening a Pull Request.

-Hurray!!🎉 You have created your first PR to the Canvasboard 🚀
+Hurray!!🎉 You have created your first Pull Request to the Canvasboard 🚀